avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/docs/Domemaster3D Readme.txt

 Updated source image paths for Maya 2010 compatibility

 Added a Maya Camera Locator Scale attribute to the dome cameras created using the shelf tools.

+Updated the Domemaster Installer to support custom path selection for the 3DS Max mental ray shader and include folders.

 Version 1.3.2
 Released  April 16, 2013